 “Sorry,’’ replied a disturbed Gregory, “I’m as much in the dark as you are.”

-Sat in a simple plastic chair, terror etched into the lines around her eyes was the limp and haggard form of Aiasdotter.
+Sat in a simple grey plastic chair, terror etched into the lines around her eyes, was the limp and haggard form of Aiasdotter.

-Held loosely in her bleeding and bruised hands was a small wax sealed package.
+Held loosely in her bruised, bleeding hands was a small wax sealed package.

 “I think you had better open the box,” said Stiletto calmly.